Scuba divers with soft coral and tube sponges in the Turks and Caicos

 The coral is vibrant and healthy, and there’s a tremendous variety of hard and soft corals and sponges to see.

-Larger marine animals such as stingrays, eagle rays, green turtles, hawksbill turtles and leatherback turtles glide by as well.
-Nurse sharks and gray reef sharks can also be seen, albeit they’re not quite as common at Grand Turk as they are at French Cay, West Caicos and Providenciales.
+Larger marine animals such as stingrays, eagle rays, and green turtles and hawksbill turtles glide by as well.
+Nurse sharks and grey reef sharks can also be seen, albeit they’re not quite as common at Grand Turk as they are at French Cay, West Caicos and Providenciales.

 There are plenty of easy-to-overlook yet interesting creatures as well, including shrimp, marine snails, colorful worms, crabs, octopus and squids.